liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 ### Installing patches

 The absolute first thing you must do when installing one or more patches is to shut down your server.
 On Windows operating systems, files that are in use are locked by the OS, and won't be patched.
-On LUM systems, you can generally replace files that are running, but sometimes the result of doing that isn't what you wanted.
+On LUM systems, you can generally replace files that are running, but of course that still leaves the old ones loaded in memory.
 So your best bet is to shut down the application server that's running Liferay before you install a patch.

 Liferay distributes patches as `.zip` files, whether they are hot fixes or fix packs.
 When you receive one, either via a LESA ticket (hot fix) or through downloading a fix pack from the customer portal, you'll need to place it in the `patches` folder, which is inside the patching tool's home folder.
 Once you've done that, it's a simple matter to install it.
 First, execute

 	./patching-tool.sh info

-This will show you a list of patches that you've already installed, along with a list of patches that *can* be installed, from what's in the `patches` folder.
+This shows you a list of patches that you've already installed, along with a list of patches that *can* be installed, from what's in the `patches` folder.
 To install the available patches, issue the following command:

 	./patching-tool.sh install

 Your patches are now installed.
-You can verify this by using the `./patching-tool.sh info` command, which will now show your patch in the list of installed patches.
+You can verify this by using the `./patching-tool.sh info` command, which now shows your patch in the list of installed patches.
 Let's look now at how you'd manage your patches.

 #### Handling hot fixes and patches

 As stated above, hot fixes are short term fixes that are provided as quickly as possible, and fix packs are larger bundles of hot fixes that are provided to all customers at regular intervals.
 If you already have a hot fix installed, and the fix pack which contains that hot fix is released, you can rest assured that the patching tool will manage this for you.
 Fix packs always supercede hot fixes, so when you install your fix pack, the hot fix that it already contains is  uninstalled, and the fix pack version is installed in its place.

 Sometimes there can be a fix to a fix pack.
 This is also handled automatically.
 If a new version of a fix pack is released, you can use the patching tool to install it.
 The patching tool uninstalls the old fix pack and installs the new version in its place.